-Discovery is about checking out the world around you, often for the first time.
+- Discovery is about exploring the world around you, often for the first time.

-Our environments have been specifically created to provide a range of spaces, activities and opportunties for exploration.
+- Our environments have been specifically created to provide a range of spaces, activities, and opportunities for exploration.

 Always something new

-When tamariki explore for themselves and look to work out answers to unspoken questions they might have, that’s discovery.
-It’s about observing, touching, use their senses, pulling things apart and putting them back together, and solving problems.
+When tamariki explore for themselves and look for answers to their questions, that’s discovery.
+It’s about observing, touching, using their senses, pulling things apart and putting them back together, and solving problems.
 It’s a big wonderful world with so much to see and do.
 This is te ao kindy.